mpasarin/sda/README.md

 # install sda
 npm install -g sda

-# set up your sdaconfig.json file
+# set up your sdaconfig.json file in your user home folder

 # run sda inside of your environment
 sda <command>